petaflot/saunactrl/README.md

 * make HTML (and js and css) support configured number of relays
 * temperature graph in HTML UI (host-side temperature history)
 * TRIAC output
+* PS-VM-RD temperature and relays
+* bar-graph style power output for SSR and TRIAC widgets
+* autocloud integration

+A few more TODOs reside in the code ; just grep it.

 # Safety note

 It is advised to use a certified, external protection such as the [Danfoss KP85 (060L125666)](https://store.danfoss.com/us/en_US/Sensing-solutions/Switches/Temperature-switches/KP/Thermostat%2C-KP85/p/060L125666) thermostat: trip point set slightly above the max operating temperature, **NO SELF RESET / MANUAL RESET ONLY**.

-In any case, the author does not endorse **ANY** responsibility in case of malfunction, fire, injury or whatsoever : **YOU ARE ON YOUR OWN**.
+In any case, the author does not endorse **ANY** responsibility in case of malfunction, fire, injury or whatsoever : **YOU ARE ON YOUR OWN**, and **NEVER LEAVE A POWERED DEVICE UNATTENDED**.

 # Hardware Stuff

 ## Pin assignments:
+This is valid for ESP8266 ; for more advanced features (ie. PS-VM-RD support, ESP32 is recommended)

 ```
 ESP   label       PS-VM-RD
 --------------------------